technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 05/Lab 05.md

 9. Select **Save** and then **Publish** to publish the agent.

+    >[!Alert] Ignore this step and the next one if the **Publish** option does not work.
+Continue directly with the Step 11.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image59.png)

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image60.png)

-10. Select **Publish** in the confirmation dialog box.
+11. Select **Publish** in the confirmation dialog box.

     ![A close-up of a white background AI-generated content may be incorrect.](./media/image61.png)

-11. Select the Test icon and enter +++Travel Approval+++ and send from the test pane.
+12. Select the Test icon and enter +++Travel Approval+++ and send from the test pane.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image62.png)

-12. Converse by giving the below details to the agent
+13. Converse by giving the below details to the agent

     Employee ID – +++1234+++